locationtech/geomesa/geomesa-tools/README.md

     mvn clean install

 You can also make the build process significantly faster by adding `-DskipTests`.
-This will create a file "geomesa-{version}-bin.tar.gz" in the geomesa-assemble/target directory.
+This will create a file called ``geomesa-tools-{version}-bin.tar.gz`` in the ``geomesa-tools/target`` directory.
 Untar this file with

-    tar xvfz geomesa-assemble/target/geomesa-${version}-bin.tar.gz
+    tar xvfz geomesa-tools/target/geomesa-tools-${version}-bin.tar.gz

 Next, `cd` into the newly created directory with

-    cd geomesa-${version}
+    cd geomesa-tools-${version}

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 Running

-    . bin/geomesa configure
+    source bin/geomesa configure

-with the `. ` prefix will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.

-Now, you should be able to use GeoMesa from any directory on your computer.
+with the `source` shell function will set this for you, add $GEOMESA_HOME/bin to your PATH, and set your new environment variables in your current shell session.
+Now you should be able to use GeoMesa from any directory on your computer.

+Note: The tools will read the ACCUMULO_HOME and HADOOP_HOME environment variables to load the appropriate JAR files for Hadoop, Accumulo, Zookeeper, and Thrift.
+If possible, we recommend installing the tools on the Accumulo master server, as you may also need various configuration files from Hadoop/Accumulo in order to run certain commands.
+Use the ``geomesa classpath`` command in order to see what JARs are being used.

+If you are running the tools on a system without Accumulo installed and configured, the ``install-hadoop-accumulo.sh`` script in the ``bin`` directory may be used to download the needed Hadoop/Accumulo JARs into the ``lib`` directory.
+You should edit this script to match the versions used by your installation.

 To test, `cd` to a different directory and run:

     geomesa